joren485/blog/_posts/2022-12-04-gitub-popular-repository-namespace-retirement-bypass.md

 5. The attacker creates a repository `victim/python-package`.
 This removes the redirect that GitHub set up in step 3.
 6. Now all downstream packages that reference `victim/python-package` will reference code that the attacker controls and not the original, legitimate repository.

-If you want to learn more about repo jacking attacks, I suggest reading [_Repo Jacking: Exploiting the Dependency Supply Chain by Indiana Moreau_](https://blog.securityinnovation.com/repo-jacking-exploiting-the-dependency-supply-chain).
+If you want to learn more about repo jacking attacks, I suggest reading [_Repo Jacking: Exploiting the Dependency Supply Chain_](https://blog.securityinnovation.com/repo-jacking-exploiting-the-dependency-supply-chain).

 ### Popular Repository Namespace Retirement
 To protect users against repo jacking attacks, GitHub implemented a security mechanism called the "[popular repository namespace retirement](https://github.blog/2018-04-18-new-tools-for-open-source-maintainers/#popular-repository-namespace-retirement)".
 This feature blocks users from creating a repository, if the repository existed previously and got 100 clones in the week before the name change.